Is there a fast and beautiful, natural way to cover grey?

 It’s definitely possible to have beautiful, healthy and shiny hair which is colored, but always keep in mind that your hair will eventually stop bouncing back after a certain point just like my sister’s Christmas doll.
 The best thing that you can do for yourself is to pick a range of hair color and stick with it.

 Hair extensions can be beautiful, adding fullness and length to flat, lifeless hair, but they aren’t for everyone.
-There are so many types to choose from: adhesive, clip in, bonded…and many companies that supply extensions: Great Lengths, Hair Dreams, Hair Stiletto, Hair Treats and Ultra Tress to name a few.
-In this post, I’ll be using Hair Dreams as the extensions to which I am referring as that is the brand of Hair Extensions I use in Boston at my Newbury Street Hair Salon.
+There are so many types to choose from: adhesive, clip in, bonded…and many companies that supply extensions.

-You are a good candidate for these extensions if you:
+You are a good candidate for hair extensions if you:

 - Are gentle with your hair